[Altered States Title Image]

 their labour has disappeared--replaced by happy tourists, art

 But the grease under the machines hold their stories.

 This special exhibit by Professor Sonja Darlington's 2014 FYI, brought the distinct and yet heterogeneous aspects of work, working class, and working class life into clearer focus.
 Fall 2014 through Spring 2015.

 The Logan Museum of Anthropology collects significant ethnographic and archaeological artifacts.
 The objects exhibited here were among our most recent acquisitions and strengthen our holdings of materials from North America and Africa.
 The Museum is grateful to supporters who help us expand the scope and significance of our collections through their generosity.

 [Book and Bottle Title]

 Objects speak volumes about the daily lives of people in the 19th century—but a handful of cow bones cannot describe the delight of sitting down to Sunday dinner.
 Historians can scour letters and diaries to read accounts of the joys of a good meal.
 Without the actual forks and spoons, dinner and dessert remain words on a page.
 By studying bones, bottles, and books alike, historical archaeologists can understand more about the past than they could glean from one type of evidence alone.
 Curated by Emily Starck’14.
 May-Oct.
 2014.

 [Creation Stories Logo]

 Museum Studies Exhibit Design and Development class project, Creation Stories: Craft, Culture, and Environment in Northeastern Native America.
-This exhibit features Native American objects from the Northeastern United States and Canada and looks at how intersections of nature and culture affect Native American art and craft.
+This exhibit featured Native American objects from the Northeastern United States and Canada and looks at how intersections of nature and culture affect Native American art and craft.
 Curated by students in the Exhibit Design and Development course, Dec.
 '13 through July '14.